boldingd/EclipsePhaseContent/HumbleBeginnings.md

 Unfortunately for the Extropians, their cooperative collapsed in BF 19, a victim of both a diclining price for silicone and volatile internal politics.
 The pair sat unoccupied until it was occupied by the Skyward Collective in AF 4.
-Unusually, the Collective occupied the asteroid the asteroids before they arranged to legally purchase them; this was in part because the trail of ownership was so tenuous that they could not identify who held the rights to the pair.
+Unusually, the Collective occupied the asteroids before they arranged to legally purchase them; this was in part because the trail of ownership was so tenuous that they could not identify who held the rights.
 They finally identified several candidate stakeholders; they convened several Extropian dispute resolution authorities, got a determination that the identified stake-holders were the most likely to hold the rights to the habs, and purchased the pair for a pittance – allegedly less than 10,000 credits.

 Presently, Greed and Envy are centers of industrial an trade activity – at least by the standards of the Skywards Collective.